xaman27x/Intelliquiz/README.md

   - Password recovery for users.
   - Candidate feedback submission.
   - Secure registration for admins using an admin access code stored in Firestore.

+## Tech Stack
+- **Frontend**: Flutter, for a responsive cross-platform application.
+- **Database**: Cloud Firestore, for scalable and flexible data storage.
+- **Authentication**: Firebase Authentication with role-based authentication (Root, Admin, Candidate) for secure access control.
+- **File Storage**: Firebase Cloud Storage, to handle media assets (images, documents) for questions and test materials.
+- **Cloud Functions**: To handle backend compute workload, after recieving responses from candidates.
+- **Hosting**: Google Cloud Platform (GCP), to host the application and integrate with other Firebase services.

 ## Database Diagram